USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 ![Control Strategy Manager Window](images/Control_Strategy_Manager_Window.png){#fig:control_strategy_manager_window}

 The Control Strategy Manager shows all of the control strategies currently available within the CoST/EMF system in a sortable, filterable window.
 The columns shown in the window are Select, Name, Last Modified, Is Final, Run Status, Region, Target Pollutant, Total Cost, Reduction (tons), Average Cost Per Ton, Project, Strategy Type, Cost Year, Inventory Year, and Creator.
 Descriptions of some of the columns are given in Table {@tbl:key_columns_of_the_control_strategy_manager_table}.
-The remaining fields are described in detail in [Section 4](#Inputs4).
+The remaining fields are described in detail in [Inputs to Control Strategies](#Inputs4).

 <a id=key_columns_of_the_control_strategy_manager_table></a>